Honduras - Tips

 Opportunities for U.S. business sales include textile machinery,

-equipment, automotive parts and accessories,
+construction equipment, automotive parts and accessories,

-telecommunications equipment,
+telecommunications equipment, pollution control/water

-resources equipment, agricultural machinery, hotel
+resources equipment, agricultural machinery, hotel and

 restaurant equipment, computers and software, franchising, and household